TranscryptOrg/Transcrypt/README.rst

 Transcrypt is a tool to precompile a fairly extensive subset of Python into compact, readable Javascript.
 It has the following characteristics:

-- Allows for classical OO programming with *multiple inheritance*
+- Allows for classical OO programming with *multiple inheritance* using pure Python syntax, parsed by CPython's native parser
 - Seamless integration with the universe of high-quality web-oriented JavaScript libraries, rather than the desktop-oriented Python ones
 - Hierarchical URL based module system to prevent name conflicts
 - Simple relation between Python source and generated JavaScript code for easy debugging
 - Compact downloads, kB's rather than MB's
+- Lightning fast JavaScript code, using memoization (call caching) to optionally bypass the prototype lookup chain

 Request to early adopters
 =========================